DEFRA/hapi-web-boilerplate/readme.md

 `$ npm run build`

-Currently this will just build the `govuk-frontend` css but may be extended to include other build tasks as needed (e.g. Client-side js)
+Currently this will just build the `govuk-frontend` sass but may be extended to include other build tasks as needed (e.g. client-side js using browserify or webpack etc.)

 Now the application is ready to run: